gpavanb-old/s-curve-generator/README.md

 Note that when you go backwards, you should specify high initial mass flow rates and the opposite in the other case.

+Running the code multiple times continues the previous solution.
+Remember that the tangent direction reverses at each limit point.

 Following this, options for arc-length continuation can be specified.
 These are discussed in detail in the MatCont [documentation](https://sourceforge.net/projects/matcont/files/NewestDocumentation/) (Link might expire eventually, go to SourceForge repo if required)